What is a Newly Industrialized Country (NIC)?

 The term newly industrialized country (NIC) refers to a subcategory of countries that are still developing but show greater economic growth compared to other developing countries.
 The NIC countries are continuously evolving and growing through industrialization and urbanization.

 - The term newly industrialized country (NIC) refers to a subcategory of countries that are still developing but show greater economic growth compared to other developing countries.

 - The NIC concept became widely recognized in the 1970s.
 During these years, Asian countries – also known as the “Four Asian Tigers” – Singapore, Hong Kong, South Korea, and Taiwan dominated in terms of economic prosperity and technological innovation.

-- NICs typically aim to export their capital to other developing countries.
-This capital is exported as foreign investments or by establishing production facilities.
+- NICs typically aim to export their production to other developing countries.
+This ability is due to comparatively lower input costs such as labor costs.

 Brief History and Background of NICs